-A2 Unit 3 (F431) - Personal Investigation (30% of A2 level marks).
+A2 Component 1: Personal Investigation (60% of total A level).
 You will produce one major project; this includes a combination of practical work/1000-3000 word essay relating to your theme.

-Unit 4 (F441) Controlled Assignment -(20% of A2 level marks).
-You will have 8 weeks to explore, experiment and develop ideas for a 15 hour exam.
+A2 Component 2: Externally set task (40% of total A level).
+You will have a minimum 8 weeks to explore, experiment and develop ideas for a 15 hr exam.
 The topic will be set by the examination board.